aurthconan/fanLens/README.md

 fanLens
 =======

 A toy software renderer.
-For fun and my interesting in Computer Graphics.
+For fun and my interest in Computer Graphics.
 Currently it support point mode, wireframe mode, flat shading, Gouraud shading, Phong shading.
+It also has a standard shadow map implementation.

-Performances are not good, future optimization is needed.
+Performance is not good, future optimization is needed.

 How to build
 -------